Kierandoolan/milestone-2-Christmas-Card-Game/README.md

         1. As a Returning Visitor, I want to play the game when i have free time.
         2. As a Returning Visitor, I want my kids to play the game to help improve with their memory skills
-        3. As a Returning Visitor, I want to see can i improve my time in completing the game and see can my friends beat me time.
+        3. As a Returning Visitor, I want to see can i improve my time in completing the game and see can my friends beat my time.

 -   ### Design